about

 Campbell’s current focus is musical macro and micro systems that combine in a modular fashion.
 To realize these concepts he has collaborated with English instrument builder Tom Fox and other musical colleagues ranging from members of the St. Paul Chamber Orchestra and Minnesota Orchestra, to Twin Cities band Aaron and the Sea, to violinist/composer extraordinaire Todd Reynolds.
 Newly invented drone instruments, and spatial compositions where indeterminacy rides alongside detailed passagework have been the latest results of this line of work, which Gramophone magazine calls “A surreal (or super-real?) vortex.
 An astutely assembled montage that operates by setting up expectations it enjoys upsetting.”

-In addition to his own music, Campbell has had the opportunity to produce or work directly on the promotion/distribution of over three hundred projects including two Grammy Award winners.
+In addition to his own music, Campbell has had the opportunity to produce or work directly on the direction, promotion and distribution of over four hundred projects including two Grammy Award winners.
 Many of the projects have appeared in publications such as Rolling Stone, Pitchfork, Newsweek, Gramophone, Downbeat, and USA Today.
-He is also the Director of Recordings at innova Recordings, the non-profit label of the American Composers Forum.
-For him, music continues to be a vehicle for community, for quiet, assertive communication, and for bold listening.
+From 2003 to 2005 Campbell began working at the innova recordings label.
+From 2005 to 2020 he ran the business, distribution and press side of the label as Operations Director.
+From 2020 to late 2024 he served as the artist facing Director of Recordings, leading the label in its focus on supporting artists who have been historically marginalized by western classical music institutions and systems.